-SaskOats, along with cohosts – canola, pulses, wheat, barley and flax commissions are moving Cropsphere to Saskatoon Prairie Land Exhibition Grounds for their 2017 program.
-Annual general meetings, plus a host of agronomy, research, and market information will be offered to Saskatchewan producers January 9-11, 2017.
-See you there!
+SaskOats, along with cohosts – canola, pulses, wheat, barley and flax commissions moved Cropsphere to Saskatoon Prairie Land Exhibition Grounds for their 2017 program.
+Annual general meetings, plus a host of agronomy, research, and market information was offered to Saskatchewan producers from January 9-11, 2017.

 Seventy plus oat growers, industry stakeholders, researchers and academia convened at TCU place, for Saskatchewan Oat Development Commission’s annual general meeting.
 The meeting was in conjunction with CropSphere- a collaborative event of Saskatchewan’s oat, pulse, canola, flax, wheat and barley producer organizations.